CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 This is all to say the above 11 launches do not compete in the same arena as the rest of the commercial small satellite launches.
 For exmaple, the Vega rideshare mission is part of an ESA program to launch small satellites.
 The ESA perfers launching payloads on their own rockets due to the <a href="https://eufundingoverview.be/funding/the-european-space-agency-esa#:~:text=ESA%20operates%20on%20the%20basis,equivalent%20to%20each%20country's%20contribution.">geographical return policy</a>, and appear to only launch on non-european rockets <a href="https://spacenews.com/europe-considers-launching-copernicus-satellite-on-falcon-9/">begrudingly</a>.
 With the commercialization of space flight this paradigm that has been present since the V2 will go away in favour of <a href="https://en.wikipedia.org/wiki/Falcon_9">cheaper and more reliable</a> commercial rockets.

-‎

-The remainign 12 Goverment/Military launches were all done for US customers through purchasing a launch on a commercial provider's rocket.
+The remaining 13 Goverment/Military launches were all done for US customers through purchasing a launch on a commercial provider's rocket.
 This method opens competition among launch providers to provide the best service.

 Launches (Rocket, Customer):
+1. Electron - NASA
 1. Electron - USSF
 2. Electron - USSF
 3. Electron - USSF